ktpv/ignition/README.md

 1. Make sure you're in the repository root directory: `cd $GOPATH/src/github.com/pivotalservices/ignition`
 1. Run go tests: `go test ./...`
 1. Run web tests: `pushd web && yarn ci && popd`

+### Support

+`ignition` is a community supported Pivotal Cloud Foundry add-on.
+[Opening an issue](https://github.com/pivotalservices/ignition/issues/new) for questions, feature requests and/or bugs is the best path to getting "support".
+We strive to be active in keeping this tool working and meeting your needs in a timely fashion.